argonautproject/scheduling/source/pages/provider-scheduling.md

 The provider searches for appointments on behalf of a patient or the provider.

-{% include img.html img="diagrams/Slide39.png" caption="Figure:  Retrieving Patient appointments" %}
+{% include img.html img="diagrams/Slide39.png" caption="Retrieving Patient appointments" %}

 Provider access to their scheduled appointments uses the standard FHIR [search API]({{site.data.fhir.path}}/search.html).